3dcitydb/3dcitydb-docs/source/webmap/online-spreadsheet.rst

 Data fetched from Google Sheets API and PostgREST can be displayed on the infobox as thematic data when a city object is clicked.
-Please refer to :numref:`import_kml_gltf_with_thematic_data` for a brief tutorial as how to import KML/glTF models with thematic data in the 3D web client.
+Please refer to :numref:`import_kml_gltf_with_thematic_data` for a brief tutorial as how to import visualization models with thematic data in the 3D web client.

-In addition to the two new supported data sources, it is now also possible to choose their ``tableType`` between ``All object attributes in one row`` (horizontal) and ``One row per object attribute`` (vertical), where:
+Based on the two new supported relational data sources, it is now also possible to choose their ``tableType`` between ``All object attributes in one row`` (horizontal) and ``One row per object attribute`` (vertical), where: